Our Location

 Common pests affecting Dracaena Marginata Plants are spider mites, mealybugs, scale, and thrips.
 These pests suck the juicy sap from the plant’s leaves, causing the plant to weaken.
 Spider mites, in particular, attack plants when the air is hot but dry, so monitoring humidity levels is crucial for reducing pests.

 The best way to prevent these pests is to properly care for your plant and keep it healthy.
 If your plant already has an infestation of one of these pests, quarantine your plant, so the pests don’t spread to your other plants.
-Then, use a gentle organic insecticide spray such as Insecticidal Soap, Neem Oil Spray, or a specialty product like Captain Jack’s Dead Bug Brew to eradicate the pests.
-Most organic sprays can be reapplied on a regular basis to ensure the eradication of pests.
+Then, use a gentle organic insecticide spray such as insectidical soil, neem oil, or a specialty product to eradicate the pests.
+Most organic sprays can be reapplied regularly to ensure the eradication of pests.

-Dracaena Marginata is a hardy plant that is affected by very few diseases.
+Dracaena marginata is a hardy plant that is affected by very few diseases.
 However, this plant is susceptible to root rot due to overwatering and a poorly draining pot.
-The best remedy for root rot is to only water your plant when the top layer of soil dries out and keep your plant in a well-draining pot with a well-draining potting mix.
+The best prevention for root rot is to only water your plant when the top layer of soil dries out and keep your plant in a well-draining pot with a well-draining potting mix.